The Life Between The Dash!

 "CAN YOU HEAR HIS WHISTLE LETTING YOU KNOW HE IS HOME!"

-To send flowers to Rev. John D. Slaughter, Sr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. John D. Slaughter, Sr., please visit our floral store.